rob-bl8ke/Celeb-Dating/README.md

 ### VS Code Extensions

 - [C# DevKit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) - One of the cool things added by this extension other than C# support is the "Solution Explorer" window.
+- [Nuget Gallery](https://marketplace.visualstudio.com/items?itemName=patcx.vscode-nuget-gallery) - It will create a new tab in your terminal window "NUGET".
+Use this window to manage packages.

 Use `dotnet new list` to see a list of project templates you can use to create .NET projects.